harrisdevv/harrisdevv.github.io/_posts/2022-05-27-SpringBoot-Thymeleaf-Java-Dev.md

 * Swagger

 ## Roadmap

-- [x] Users should be able to log in.
 - [x] The Users' accounts are pre created.
+- [x] Users should be able to log in and log out.
 - [x] Users should be able to view their reservations.
 - [x] Users should be able to create new entry of reservation by selecting the amenity type, date, and time.
 - [x] Check if capacity is exceeded before create reservation.